diskoverdata/diskover-docs/source_files/config_plugins_index.md

 ### Quick Access List

 The plugins in this chapter are listed alphabetically.
-Here is a quick access list by category:
+Here is a quick access list by edition(s):

 | EDITION |  PLUGIN |
 | --- | --- |